svylabs/stablebase/WHITEPAPER.md

-                                       StableBase: Pay-as-you-go stablecoin protocol, without ongoing interest rates.
+                                       StableBase: A Minimalist's Stablecoin Protocol with a Simple Pay-as-You-Go Model.
                                            Sridhar<sg@svylabs.com>, Gopalakrishnan<gopalakrishnan.g@gov.in>

 # Abstract

-This whitepaper presents a decentralized, market-driven stablecoin protocol that employs a pay-as-you-go model to maintain price stability while offering users efficient collateral management.
-Built on Collateralized Debt Positions (CDPs) without interest rates or origination fees, the protocol introduces innovative redemption mechanism for stability, while utilizing similar liquidation mechanism as existing protocols.
+This whitepaper presents StableBase, a minimalist's stablecoin protocol that employs a pay-as-you-go model to maintain price stability while offering users efficient collateral management.
+Built on Collateralized Debt Positions (CDPs) without interest rates or origination fees, the protocol introduces an innovative redemption mechanism for stability while utilizing a familiar liquidation mechanism.
 Users can dynamically protect their positions through market-driven fees, aligning incentives and enhancing system stability.
 A Stability Pool and a token incentive program further encourage participation and robustness.

 # Introduction

 Stablecoins have become a cornerstone of the decentralized finance (DeFi) ecosystem, providing a bridge between volatile cryptocurrencies and stable assets.
-However, existing models often involve complexities like interest rates and fees, which can deter user adoption.
-This whitepaper introduces a decentralized, market-driven stablecoin protocol that simplifies the stablecoin model through a pay-as-you-go approach, ensuring security and stability while offering users flexibility in collateral management.
+However, existing models often involve complexities like interest rates, origination fees, and multi-collateral systems, which can deter user adoption.
+StableBase introduces a minimalist's stablecoin protocol that simplifies the stablecoin model through a pay-as-you-go approach, ensuring security and stability while offering users flexibility in collateral management.

 The protocol leverages Collateralized Debt Positions (CDPs) without imposing interest rates or origination fees.
-It features robust liquidation and redemption mechanisms, allowing users to dynamically protect their positions by paying market-driven fees.
+It features robust liquidation and redemption mechanisms, allowing users to dynamically protect their positions by paying market-driven fees when necessary.
 A Stability Pool and a token incentive program further enhance system robustness and encourage active participation.

 # Background